itamos-ism/itamos/docs/source/rt-synth/RT-synth.rst

 .. note::
       * The ``gasvelocity`` file should be inside the ``sims/`` directory
-      * Make sure that the output directory ``simsRTsynth/`` (or your another name specified by the user) exists before running a model
+      * Make sure that the output directory ``simsRTsynth/`` (or another name specified by the user) exists before running a model

 ::